makauj/auxilia.github.io/_posts/2021-05-30-why-i-wear-a-watch.md

 image: /assets/foto/articolo/watch/orologio.jpg
 ---

-As a “technology person” (ugh), people ask my why I wear a mechanical watch when I already have the time on my phone?
+As a “technology person” (ugh), people ask me why I wear a mechanical watch when I already have the time on my phone?

 I love mechanical watches for a number of reasons – the art, the science, the ingenuity behind the mechanisms, the continuation of a craft dating back centuries, the look, the feel, the freedom from batteries and tethers and cords.